The Place: Wessex, a rural county in Southern England

 Wintonchestor England.
 Summer 1891.
 In a cold empty jail cell a young girl with a red ribbon prepares to be hanged.
 Her crime is unknown.
 She is pulled out of her dark cage by a pair of prison guards and led into the sunlight.
 A crowd has gathered to watch.
 Slowly, she ascends the steps to the gallows.
 All eyes are upon her.
 As the noose tightens around her neck, Tess’ story unravels.

 Sent by her over zealous parents to connect with a wealthy branch of the d’Urberville family, Tess resists the seductive advances of her cousin, Alec d’Urberville.
-The other workers at the d’Urberville estate, particularly Alec’s old flame Car Darch do not take well to Alec’s attentions toward Tess.
-As Alec escorts Tess back to the estate, the two find themselves alone in the woods and Alec, unable to control himself, takes advantage of Tess.
+The other workers at the d’Urberville estate do not take well to Alec’s attentions toward Tess.
+One night as Alec escorts Tess back to the estate, the two find themselves alone in the woods and Alec, unable to control himself, takes advantage of Tess.

-One year later, Tess ventures out, finding work as a dairymaid at the pastoral, yet sexually charged Talbothays Dairy.
-All attentions are focused upon the young, outspoken farm boy, Angel Clare who dictates his atheist manifesto to whoever will listen.
-Much to the chagrin of the other girls, Angel takes an immediate liking to Tess, who he perceives as the ideal of feminine purity .
-The two begin a courtship that ultimately leads to the altar with a conflicted Tess harboring the secrets of her past as they take their vows.
+One year later, Tess finds work as a dairymaid at the pastoral Talbothays Dairy.
+All attentions are focused upon the young, outspoken farm boy, Angel Clare.
+Angel takes an immediate liking to Tess, who he perceives as the ideal of feminine purity .
+The two begin a courtship that leads to the altar with a conflicted Tess harboring the secrets of her past as they take their vows.

 As Tess and Angel settle in on their wedding night, they open up to each other about their pasts.
 When Tess’ secrets are revealed to Angel, it is too much for him to bear and he abandons her.
 When Tess’ parents hear the news, they are devastated.

 To provide for her family, Tess works the barren wasteland of Flintcomb Ash.
-She dreams of the future she and Angel could have had.
 On her way to visit her sick father, Tess hears a familiar voice preaching to a crowd.
 To her horror, Tess realizes it is Alec d’Urberville, now a “man of God”.
 When Alec sees Tess, he begs for forgiveness and offers to help her struggling family.
 Tess refuses at first, but when her father dies, leaving her family on the street, Tess knows she must sell her soul and become Alec’s mistress.

 Months later, a weary visitor arrives at Tess and Alec’s residence.
 It is Angel, desperate to return to Tess.
 After a heated argument between the three, a powerless Tess sends Angel away.
 Still in shock, Tess turns on Alec for causing her to lose Angel twice.
 The argument escalates and when Alec becomes violent, Tess grabs a knife from their breakfast table and stabs Alec, killing him.

 Tess runs after Angel and when Angel realizes what she has done, he vows to protect her at all costs.
 The two set off on foot and find shelter for the night at the mystical structure of Stonehenge.
-There, under the stars, they consummate their marriage but in the morning, awaken to the ominous image of policemen circling the structure.
+In the morning Tess and Angel awaken to a circle of policemen.
 Tess, finally at peace, bravely walks off with the police to accept her fate.